Cervical cancer screening

 Who is screened?

-If you are between the ages of 25 and 60, the NHS cervical screening programme will contact you every 3 to 5 years and ask you to go for a cervical screening test.
-At the moment, the age that screening starts and finishes varies slightly between the different countries of the UK.
-But Scotland and Wales plan on changing their screening ages to be in line with England and Northern Ireland.
-So in future all women will be offered screening between the ages of 25 and 64.
+If you are between the ages of 25 and 64, the NHS cervical screening programme will contact you every 3 to 5 years (depending on your age) and ask you to go for a cervical screening test.
+At the moment, the age that screening starts and finishes is slightly different in Scotland.
+But they plan on changing their screening ages to be in line with the rest of the UK in 2015.

 Screening test results

 The screening test picks up abnormal cell changes.
 This does NOT mean that you have cervical cancer.
-But if these abnormal cells were left untreated they may develop into cervical cancer.
+But if these abnormal cells were left untreated they may develop into cervical cancer in the future.

 You can view and print the quick guides for all the pages in the about cervical cancer section.